 You may not notice it, but we smile often.
 According to statistics, more than 30-percent of the world’s population smile at least 20 times a day.
 However, children average approximately 400 smiles daily.

 If you think the numbers are too much, you may be more surprised to know that smiling traces back to more than 30 million years of evolution.

 It is natural.
 It is also a universal sign of happiness and means of communication, crossing cultures and evoking the same meaning in different societies.

-A perfect smile continues to be an aspiration of many individuals that lead to more than one million North Americans to avail orthodontic treatments.
-Over the past 20 years, the number of American teenagers under an orthodontic treatment has doubled that in 2015.
-In fact, 80-percent of teenagers receive braces or another type of orthodontic treatment.
+A perfect smile continues to be an aspiration of many individuals that leads to more than one million North Americans availing of orthodontic treatments.
+Over the past 20 years, the number of American teenagers under an orthodontic treatment doubled in 2015.
+80-percent of teenagers receive braces or another type of orthodontic treatment.

 Because of the desire to achieve a perfect smile, cosmetic dentistry landed the second spot for the largest nonsurgical beauty industry in 2015, next to the makeup and personal care industry.
-The American Academy of Cosmetic Dentistry estimates a total of 2.75 billion US dollars is spent on cosmetic dental procedures annually.
+The American Academy of Cosmetic Dentistry estimates that 2.75 billion US dollars is spent on cosmetic dental procedures annually.

 What is Cosmetic Dentistry?

 Cosmetic dentistry refers to elective dental procedures and treatments focusing on improving the appearance and aesthetics of the teeth.